Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

 The mesh and geometry obtained at iteration $9$, and the final mesh and geometry obtained with both adaptive strategies when the total number of degrees of freedom exceeds $10^3$ are represented in Figure~\ref{fig:cvmfomeshes}.
 Results are reported in Figure~\ref{fig:cvmfo}.
 The blue lines with circles correspond to the adaptive strategy of Section~\ref{sec:adaptive}, and the sets of marked features at each iteration are the following: $\{1\}$, $\{2,6\}$, $\emptyset$, $\emptyset$, $\{3\}$, $\{4,8,11,16\}$, $\{5\}$, $\emptyset$, $\{7,12,17\}$, $\{10,13,22\}$, $\{15\}$, $\{9,14,21,23,26,27\}$.
 For instance, the error estimator is divided by $10$ with the addition of only $4$ out of the $27$ features in the geometrical model, and with a number of degrees of freedom increased by slightly more than a third.
+Note for instance that the small feature~$F^7$ is added a few iterations before the large feature $F^{25}$, even if $F^{25}$ is an order of magnitude larger than $F^7$.
+This confirms our intuition on the problem and this is coherent with the results obtained in \cite{paper1defeaturing}.
 Moreover, the overall estimator and its numerical and defeaturing contributions converge as $N_\mathrm{dof}^{-\frac{3}{2}}=N_\mathrm{dof}^{-\frac{p}{2}}$, as expected.
-Furthermore, the final mesh, represented in Figure~\ref{fig:finalmeshfinal}, is refined towards the lower left angle of the domain, and the first selected features are also the ones closer to that angle.
+Furthermore, the final mesh, represented in Figure~\ref{fig:finalmeshfinal}, is refined towards the lower left corner of the domain, and the first selected features are also the ones closer to that corner.
 This is indeed expected as the exact solution has a high gradient around that corner.

 The orange lines with squares in Figure~\ref{fig:cvmfo} correspond to the results of the adaptive strategy without geometric refinement, i.e., when the defeaturing component of the error is not considered.
 We can observe that convergence is lost, because the defeaturing error contribution of the estimator is and remains very high, even if the numerical error contribution keeps converging as $N_\mathrm{dof}^{-\frac{p}{2}}$.
 The obtained final mesh is refined around the lower left corner, reflecting the high gradient of the solution in this area, but if we do not add any feature to the geometry, one cannot obtain a more accurate solution.
 This is reflected by the proposed discrete defeaturing error estimator, validating the developed theory.